fluidware/fluidsurveys-docs/chapters/Publish/deployment.rst

 Offline Mode
 ^^^^^^^^^^^^

-No matter where we go, it seems as if we can always access the internet, be it on our laptops, phones or tablets.
+No matter where we go, it seems as if we can always access the Internet, be it on our laptops, phones or tablets.
 Whether we’re in a coffee shop or on a bus, our favourite websites are just a click away.

-It’s something that’s often taken for granted.
-There are numerous situations, after all, in which obtaining internet access isn’t so easy.
+It’s something thats often taken for granted.
+There are numerous situations, after all, in which obtaining Internet access isn't so easy.
 Perhaps we’re working in the field in a remote area, or we’re at a trade show where the connection is unreliable.
 Collecting data in such situations is often necessary, but difficult.

 Through the use of Offline Mode, it is easy and economical to gather survey response data offline on any PC or tablet, and have it uploaded to a centralized database (FluidSurveys.com) once a connection has been re-established.